Figuring out how to start a radio show? Relax, because it is so simple!

 Learn more about preparing radio scripts.

-Talk directly to your listener.
+Well, when you present your show talk directly to your listener.
 Shine with your personality because listeners want to connect to you directly.

 Have high energy during your presentation.
 Let it infuse your colleagues, guests, and your fans.